Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Wedding portraits are great for capturing a bride and groom’s physical appearance and their love for each other.

-If you’re looking to take a wedding portrait, be sure to have the couple in their best clothes and prepared for a bit of posing.
+If you’re looking to take a wedding portrait, be sure to have the couple in their best clothes and prepared for some posing.

-Wedding portraits are often used as gifts for the couple’s family or as personal use.
+Wedding portraits are often used as gifts for the couple’s family or for personal use.

 15. Engagement Portrait